e-POP data can be accessed two ways:

 e-POP Data Explorer (eDEx)

-eDEx is a desktop application designed to help find e-POP data and related products.
+eDEx is a web application designed to help find e-POP data and related products.
 Find and filter data by date, instrument type, instrument mode, spacecraft position, geophysical parameter, etc. Complex custom searches are supported!

 e-POP Data Visualization Tools